vuestorefront/magento2/docs/composition/useMakeOrder.md

 The `useMakeOrder` composable can be used to make an order with current cart.

+## API

+`useMakeOrder` returns the following properties:
+- `make` - creates an order from the current cart
+- `error` - error object
+- `loading` - boolean indicating if the request is in progress

+## Example
+The `make` function retrieves the active cart from the `useCart` composable, creates an order, and then returns a `PlacedOrderOutput` that contains information about the requested order.

 ```js
 import { useMakeOrder } from '~/modules/checkout/composables/useMakeOrder';